christophergandrud/cv/cv_web/Gandrud_cv_web.md

 ### Other academic/policy articles

 - Corrections and Refinements to the Database of Political Institutions' **yrcurnt** Election Timing Variable.
+2015.
-Forthcoming in *The Political Methodologist*.
+*The Political Methodologist*.
+22(2).

 - [Bad Banks in the EU: The impact of Eurostat rules](http://www.bruegel.org/publications/publication-detail/publication/864-bad-banks-in-the-eu-the-impact-of-eurostat-rules/).
 *Bruegel Working Paper*.
 2014/15.